 Lockdown drills have become a sad element of school culture.
-The shooting in Parkland, Florida was particularly upsetting as the killer exploited students' natural reaction to a fire alarm to increase the number of deaths he could cause, and the police response was not ideal.
+The shooting in Parkland, Florida was particularly upsetting as the killer exploited students' natural reaction to a fire alarm to increase the number of deaths he could cause.
+The police did not respond effectively.
 As with any terrorist incident, these senseless deaths provoke emotional responses.
 We are human and terrorism exploits this.

 Our families are diverse and have responded differently to this news.
 Some discuss it with their kids, others shield them.
 As an elementary school we must consider your children's emotional capacity, while respecting your choices.